Semester 2 Credit Value: | 20 |

 ---|---|---|---|---|

-Essay | 2 | M | 50 | 2,000 words in English.
+Essay | 1 | M | 50 | 2,000 words in English.
 To be submitted at the end of Semester 1. |

-The take-home 24hr exam and the assessed essay will allow students to demonstrate knowledge and understanding of the main texts covered in the module, and to produce a reasoned and coherent argument in writing.
+The exam and the assessed essay will allow students to demonstrate knowledge and understanding of the main texts covered in the module, and to produce a reasoned and coherent argument in writing.
 The essay will be based on individual study and encourages students to carry out individual research.
 In addition, the essay will enable students to show evidence of the following skills: critical thinking, complex problem solving, bibliographical work, word-processing, footnoting and referencing.
 Essay tests the ability to think analytically, the ability to construct an argument and allows the students to demonstrate skills in close reading of texts, independent research, creativity, and decision-making.

 N/A

-Disclaimer: The information contained within the Module Catalogue relates to the 2022/23 academic year.
-In accordance with University Terms and Conditions, the University makes all reasonable efforts to deliver the modules as described.
 Modules may be amended on an annual basis to take account of changing staff expertise, developments in the discipline, the requirements of external bodies and partners, and student feedback.
-Module information for the 2023/24 entry will be published here in early-April 2023.
+Module information for the 2025/26 entry will be published here in early-April 2025.
 Queries about information in the Module Catalogue should in the first instance be addressed to your School Office.